DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 bits and saving for later evaluation gave us a source of truth against which to compare following iterations.
 To verify that the algorithm successfully removed the patterns it should, we verified the measured entropy score with the command line utility `ent`[^8].
+This tool verifies the statistical randomness of any given file, and does several calculations to provide an estimate of how random any given binary file is.

 [^8]:

 [Manual page for `ent`, accessed 2025-04-23.](https://manpages.ubuntu.com/manpages/trusty/man1/ent.1.html)

+The way `ent` calculates the entropy of a given binary file is by checking the frequency of certain byte values.
+If some byte values are more frequent, the binary file has a low entropy -- essentially singifying that there are predictable patterns.
+Conversely, if all byte values appear roughly equally, the binary file has a high entropy -- meaning that it is more random, and less predictable.
+The maximum entropy of any given file is
+$\log_2(256) = 8 \text{ bits per byte}$, meaning that a perfectly random binary file has an entropy score of 8.
+For the purposes of our work, we consider values greater than $7.99$ to be acceptable.

+Furthermore, `ent` also provides a measurement of the possible compression ratio of the file, e.g. how much more the file can be theoretically compressed.
+This is calculated as $1 - \frac{\text{entropy}}{\text{maximum entropy}}$, signifying that the file cannot be compressed further -- that the data is already as compressed as its random distribution allows.
+Essentially, this informs us that the file has no more detectable statistical patterns or compressable regularities remaining.
+We consider any file where `ent` reports a compression ratio of $0\%$ to be acceptable.

-Hyncica et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting the interrupt overhead) provides adequate measurements of the execution speed of an algorithm.
+In regards to execution time, Hyncica et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting the interrupt overhead) provides adequate measurements of the execution speed of an algorithm.
 An additional advantage is that the same code can be used to measure execution speed on several different microcontrollers, rather than relying on counting CPU cycles (as the process for this may vary greatly between controllers).

 In our implementation, execution time for each extraction was measured using Arduino's built-in `micros()`[^9] function.
 This function offers a convenient